Houston police seeking restaurant patron seen shooting dead would-be robber in video

 More info at https://t.co/ldFdhIXy1g#hounews https://t.co/CIqpLEQmmM pic.twitter.com/FrL42qkjxu

-Pedro Lopez, the owner of Ranchito #4, told ABC13 staff were deeply shaken by the incident.
+Pedro Lopez, the owner of Ranchito #4, told ABC13 that staff were deeply shaken by the incident, and were grateful for the actions of the customer.

+Under Texas’s self-defense laws, citizens are allowed to use lethal force when they believe that their life or another person’s life is in immediate danger.

+Legal analyst Carmen Roe told KHOU that police would want to interview the customer to verify whether he feared for his life at the time of the shooting.